 What are Sikh funeral rites?

 Sikh funeral rites are a set of traditional religious ceremonies that occur during or around a Sikh funeral.
-Traditionally, these include but are not limited to:
+According to Sikh religion, these include, but are not limited to:

 - Following Sikh rules surrounding a person who is dying (such as not removing the person from their bed before death or not wasting their clothes)